Quitch/GW-AI-Overhaul/README.md

 2. Ensure your cards are in `coui://ui/main/game/galactic_war/cards/`

+## How to report a bug

+Use the template below:

+### Attestation

+[ ] Check the box to confirm that you have verified this bug with all other mods disabled

+### Describe the bug

+A clear and concise description of what the bug is.

+### To Reproduce

+Steps to reproduce the behaviour:

+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+### Expected behaviour

+A clear and concise description of what you expected to happen.

+### Screenshots

+If applicable, add screenshots to help explain your problem.

+### GWO Info

+Taken from the top-right GWO panel:

+- Version:
+- Difficulty:
+- Size:
+- AI:
+- Options:

+### Additional context

+Add any other context about the problem here.

+### Logs

+Please attach the most recent [client and server log](https://support.planetaryannihilation.com/kb/faq.php?id=182) immediately following the bug occurring.

 ## FAQ

 **Q. Why am I not seeing the latest changes in my war?**